oloapinivad/ECmean4/docs/sphinx/source/installation.rst

 .. note ::

     Please note that if you clone with HTTPS you will not be able to contribuite to the code, even if you are listed as collaborator.
-    If you want to be a developer you should clone with SSH and you shoud add your own ssh key on the poral: please check the `procedure on the Github website <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ .
+    If you want to be a developer you should clone with SSH and you shoud add your own SSH key on the GitHub portal: please check the `procedure on the Github website <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ .